 - Navigate changes to sanctions policy based on U.S. Election Results

-- Manage the massive data volumes resulting from increased sanctions and complexity of regulatory programs
+- Manage the massive data volumes resulting from increased sanctions and the complexity of regulatory programs

-- Understand your full exposure with more complex instruments like ETFs
+- Understand your full exposure to more complex instruments like ETFs

 - Strategies for finding hidden links to risks tied to sanctioned entities and individuals